Skip to content

 What is LSAS?

-LSAS (Layered Safety & Accuracy System) is a boundary architecture for GenAI and tool-using systems.
+LSAS (Layered Safety & Accuracy System) is an application-layer firewall and execution boundary architecture for GenAI and tool-using systems.

-It is a safety-orchestration layer that can sit in front of multiple models, tools, and vendors without retraining — treating all model outputs, tool plans, and API payloads as untrusted until they are classified, grounded, validated, escalated when needed, and recorded as audit-ready evidence.
+Operationally, LSAS sits in front of models, tools, and external APIs as an execution boundary, treating all model outputs, tool plans, and API payloads as untrusted until they are classified, grounded where necessary, validated, escalated when needed, and recorded as structured artifacts.

 What LSAS Stack is

-- Out-of-the-box policy packs for PHI/PII privacy, PCI-like data, secrets/security, accessibility, and prompt integrity.
+• Configurable policy packs for privacy, security, accessibility, and prompt integrity.

 Key interfaces